Basic advice for flying safely with ten recommendations on flight security. Learn how to get maximum protection during travel on passenger planes.

 Airlines employ flight attendants primarily for your safety and well-being.
-Therefore you should always pay attention to their requests and follow their security directions on board.
+Thus, you should always pay attention to their requests and follow their security directions while on board.

 Passenger safety briefings often include information about the crash position to adopt in an emergency landing.
-There are six common crash positions and you should familiarization yourself with these postures.
+As a rule, there are six common crash positions.
+You should familiarization yourself with these postures.

 You should avoid lifting and placing heavy objects in the overhead storage bins.
 Bulky or weighty luggage may not stay secure inside the overhead compartments during turbulence.
-A heavy bag may injure someone if it falls out of an overhead locker so ask the attendant if it may be stowed elsewhere.
+A heavy bag may injure someone if it falls out of an overhead locker.
+Ask the attendant if it can get stowed elsewhere.

 Bonus Flight Tip: Wearing hearing protection on your next flight could relieve ear pressure and popping issues.
 It may also make your journey more quiet and comfortable.

 Aviation rules restrict which items you can and cannot carry inside the airplane.
-Always check before you fly out whether your carry-on items and checked-in baggage meet the airline's hand luggage allowances which are set out and restricted by airport security in United Kingdom (ICAO).
+Always check before you fly out whether your carry-on items and checked-in baggage meet the airline's hand luggage allowances.
+They are set out and restricted by airport security in United Kingdom by ICAO.

 Flight attendants are properly trained to handle hot drinks on an airplane.
 Coffee or tea poured in a crowded aisle on a moving aircraft is best served by trained and equipped flight crew.

 Consuming alcohol in a pressurized aircraft cabin is most likely to affect you stronger than at sea level.
-Drinking alcohol in moderation is a good policy at any altitude and helps to reduce incidents of air rage.
+Drinking alcohol in moderation is a good policy at any altitude.
+It also helps to reduce incidents of 'air rage'.

-Always be alert to any unlikely events on board and follow any precautionary or real safety directions given by the flight attendants.
-Exit the aircraft as quickly as possible if you are requested to do so by the flight crew.
+Always be alert to any unlikely events on board.
+Follow any precautionary or real safety directions given by the flight attendants.
+Exit the aircraft as quickly as possible if you get requested to do so by the flight crew.